logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

 Ensure that you have the Azure CLI installed (`Install the Azure CLI <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli>`_) and are logged in (`Sign in with Azure CLI <https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli>`_).

-Copy the Azure CLI command to add a service principal for Hopsworks.ai from the first step and open a terminal:
+Copy the Azure CLI command from the first step and open a terminal:

 .. _connect-azure-1.png: ../../../_images/connect-azure-1.png
 .. figure:: ../../../imgs/hopsworksai/connect-azure-1.png